CatalaLang/catala-book/src/5-4-definitions-exceptions.md

   definition bar of x,y equals x + y
 ```

+### Scope variables with multiple states

-Lastly, if the scope variable has several [states](./5-3-scopes-toplevel.md#variable-state-declarations),
+If the scope variable has several [states](./5-3-scopes-toplevel.md#variable-state-declarations),
 for instance if `bar` has states `beginning`, `middle` and `last`, then the syntax for defining
 the state `middle` of the variable is: